 Remember when you were a child and you would be shown pictures and play “which one of these doesn’t belong?”
 I suppose it is an early introduction to pattern recognition and the examples weren’t very difficult.
 Look at the picture below and ask yourself “which one doesn’t belong?”
-It is not a trick question… the lone apple is clearly different than the 6 oranges in the picture.
+It is not a trick question… the lone orange is clearly different than the 6 apples in the picture.
 So before I lose your attention I will explain what this has to do with trading.

 Here is why the 60 minute timeframe is flawed.
 Each day the equities markets are open from 9:30AM to 4:00PM Est. From the opening bell to the closing bell, the market is open for 390 minutes each day.
 If we are to divide a 60 minutes into 390 minutes you would get 6.5 periods.
-In other words, you would not have an equal amount of data in each bar or candle.
+In other words, you would not have an equal amount of data represented on each bar or candle.

 Another way to think about it is to recognize that the bars on an hourly chart are completed at the end of each hour, so the 9:30-10 timeframe would build one full candle on a sixty minute chart even though it only has 30 minutes of data… On a chart with 60 minute candles there would be seven candles for each day: six of them would be constructed with 60 minutes of data and one would be constructed with just 30 minutes.
 We would be comparing apples and oranges.